Approximating Simple ReLU Networks based on Spectral Decomposition of Fisher Information: Main Results

 \section{Main Results}

-Let $x$, $W$, $X$, and the eigenvectors be defined as before.
-We state four separate theorems corresponding to the four groups of approximate eigenvectors under consideration.
+We determine the asymptotic limit of $f_v(x) = X^{\top} v$ as $m \to \infty$, when $v$ lies in one of the three clusters of eigenvectors described in Section~\ref{sec_approx_eigen}, where the entries of $W$ are assumed to be i.i.d.\ $N(0,1/m)$ random variables.
+We present four theorems corresponding to these three groups of approximate eigenvectors (Theorems \ref{thm3mod} and \ref{thm4} correspond to the third group).
 The proofs will be deferred to the appendices. \begin{thm} Let $d > 2$.
 For each $x \in \R^d$, the first approximate eigenvector $v^{(0)}$ satisfies

 \end{thm}

 \begin{thm} Let $d > 2$.
 For each $x \in \R^d$, the second group of approximate eigenvectors $\{v^{(l)}; l = 1,...,d\}$ satisfies

 \end{thm}